Second Offense DUI Attorney in New Jersey

 - Installation of an ignition interlock device for a period of 1 year to 3 years after license restoration.

-These penalties do not include other costs associated with court fees, state assessments, installation and removal of the interlock device and other fees.
+These penalties do not include other costs associated with court fees and state assessments.
+Nor do they include installation and removal of the interlock device and other fees.

 Fortunately, Anthony J Vecchio has been handling cases, including first and second offense DUI’s in NJ just like this for over a Decade all over the state.
-He has the experience to build a successful defense against your case to allow for the most favorable outcome for your unique situation.
+He has the experience to build a successful defense against your case.
+This can hopefully allow for the most favorable outcome for your unique situation.

 Contact Anthony today for a free consultation about your second offense DUI charges in NJ.
-As with all serious convictions, time is of the essence and the sooner we can begin coordinating your defense the more time we will have to gather the information we need for a strong defense.
+As with all serious convictions, time is of the essence.
+The sooner we can begin coordinating your defense the more time we will have to gather the information we need for a strong defense.